Differential Calculi on Quantum Principal Bundles over Projective Bases: Preliminary concepts

-for all $h\in H$, where we used that $\overline{S}$ is an anti-bialgebra homomorphism. \end{proof} To complete the hierarchy of Definition~\ref{DefHG}, we note that cleft extensions are in particular Hopf-Galois extensions. \begin{proposition} $B:=A^{\mathrm{co}H}\subseteq A$ is a cleft extension if and only if $B\subseteq A$ is a Hopf-Galois extension and there is a left $B$-module and right $H$-comodule isomorphism $B\otimes H\cong A$. \end{proposition} The proof of the proposition (see e.g. \cite[Theorem 8.2.4]{mo}) relies on the construction of the following left $B$-module and right $H$-comodule map
+for all $h\in H$, where we used that $\overline{S}$ is an anti-bialgebra homomorphism. \end{proof} To complete the hierarchy of Definition~\ref{DefHG}, we note that cleft extensions are in particular Hopf--Galois extensions.
+We shall frequently call them cleft Hopf--Galois extensions. \begin{proposition} $B:=A^{\mathrm{co}H}\subseteq A$ is a cleft extension if and only if $B\subseteq A$ is a Hopf--Galois extension and there is a left $B$-module and right $H$-comodule isomorphism $B\otimes H\cong A$. \end{proposition} The proof of this proposition (see e.g. \cite{mo}~Thm.
+8.2.4) relies on the construction of the following left $B$-module and right $H$-comodule map

 with inverse given by

 Note that $\theta^{-1}$ is well-defined, i.e. $a_0j^{-1}(a_1)\in B$, since